abhijitmajumdar/quadController/README.md

 modify the file /proc/irq/default_smp_affinity from "f" to "7" to use only the first 3 cpus

 # Changes
+- Added seperate file for rcReceiver functions, and files for associated USB serial read functions
+- Added more config parameters for all controller constants and throttle triggers (I and PD)
+- made some changes to the config loader
+- moved throttle trigger to controller.cpp and added pointers to thriggers in the contructor
+- added buffer values for PID in the structure to store values received from ROS or set values from config temporarily untill trigger is used
+- added qTarget msg type to seperate status, arm, parameter and target values
+- added static variables argv and argc to use while ros initialization in a different function
+- added a manual override feature (and variable)
+- changed name to moveThread2Core
+- added more status parameters
+- restructured the entire main program to do config in main followed by FlightController and FlightInterface threads
+- made some changes to the sensor initializations
+- added feature in RC_init() to configure it as blocking or non-blocking using a seperate thread

+- Made changes to the configLoader.
+To add a new variable now just modify the top of the main file.
+- Changed rc-data from int to float and hence also the config file
+- Corrected moving average filter for rc receiver
+- removed complementry filter, since it did not remove the problematic spikes and cause delayed response
+- reduced moving average filter set to 5
+- added I triggers for pitch,roll and yaw

 - Added RC-input libraries, modified the throttle, pitch, roll and yaw to take inputs from RC
 - Changed the exit procedure to thread.join()
 - Combined the compute and motorUpdate threads to one